hibengler/ftgles2/README.md

 # IMPORTANT NOTE

-This is an experimental version of the FTGLES library for OpenGL ES 2.0.
+This is an experimental version of the FTGLES2 library for OpenGL ES 2.0.
 Use at your own risk, as the library is subject to change.

 The only demo project that currently supports OpenGL ES 2.0 is [GLES2Demo](https://github.com/cdave1/ftgles/tree/gles2/Demos/iOS/GLES2Demo).
 All other demos in this branch default back to OpenGL ES 1.1.

-# FTGLES 0.2.1
+# FTGLES2 0.2.1

-FTGLES is a C++ library for rendering fonts on mobile operating systems with OpenGL ES.
-It is a port of [FTGL](http://homepages.paradise.net.nz/henryj/code/#FTGL).
-It currently targets the iPhone and iPad, with an Android port in development.  iOS 4.2 is currently supported.
+FTGLES2 is a C++ library for rendering fonts on mobile operating systems with OpenGL ES.
+It is a port of FTGLES, whitch iself is a port of [FTGL](http://homepages.paradise.net.nz/henryj/code/#FTGL).
+It currently should target the iPhone and iPad,android,linux, and windows.  iOS 4.2 is currently supported.

 From the FTGL notes: